ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 1. Click **Deploy tuned model**.
 1. Specify a meaningful **Name** and **Description** for your deployment.
 1. Choose the deployment space for your model.

-   CHoose from the list of available deployment spaces, such as the space that was created during the [setup of your {{site.data.keyword.wcaal_notm}} instance](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-a#deploy_space-a).
+   Choose from the list of available deployment spaces, such as the space that was created during the [setup of your {{site.data.keyword.wcaal_full_notm}} instance](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-a#deploy_space-a).
 1. Click **Create**.

    After your deployment is complete, the overview page for your model opens.
 1. Click the copy icon for your Model ID to copy the value.